Note: Access through the Picnic Area is closed;

 Overview

-This hike is very strenuous, climbing 4,278 vertical feet in 8.2 miles.
-The trail starts at Cathedral Rock and climbs 3,100 feet up the side of Kyle Canyon to the summit ridge in about 4 miles.
-The trail then runs northwest for about 1.6 miles at a more leisurely grade through Bristlecone Pine forests and open meadows.
-After that, the trail steepens, climbs past timberline, drops into and traverses a broad bowl, and makes a long, steep, final push to the summit.
+This hike is very strenuous, climbing 4,278 vertical feet in 8.5 miles.
+The trail starts near Cathedral Rock and climbs 3,100 feet up the side of Kyle Canyon to the summit ridge in about 4 miles.
+The trail then runs northwest for about 1.6 miles at a more leisurely grade through a burned Bristlecone Pine forest with open meadows.
+After that, the trail steepens, climbs past timberline, drops into, and traverses a broad bowl, then makes a long, steep, final push up the South Ridge to the summit.
+On a clear day, they say hikers can see 300 miles from the summit.

 Watch Out